 Basically, however, it only takes a few tricks to help yourself.
-For example, you could choose a model with the fastener at the front.
+For example, you could choose a model with a fastener at the front.

 This means you don’t have to reach back to open and close the bra.
-Then there are sports bras that work completely without a closure.
-Another option is to put the bra on with the fastener to the front and then pull it on to turn backwards.
+Then there are sports bras that work completely without closure.
+Another option is to put the bra on with the fastener to the front and then pull it on to turn backward.

 9. Bralettes are more convenient

 Bralettes are bra-like garments made from a particularly light and soft fabric.
 Just like bras, they serve to cover the breasts.

 They also have a similar shape, but are not as close to the body and therefore offer more freedom and less pain.